Pindar777/electron-quick-start/README.md

 ***This is a fork of https://github.com/ColumbusCollaboratory/electron-quick-start and updates the code in several ways.***

+- switch to Electron 11.1.1
+- switch to standard R 4-03
-However, as of now I deleted the OSX-R-Portable-Version.
+- as of now no OSX-R-(Portable)-Version inlcuded
+- new R user defined functions (on the basis of the photon RStudio Add-in)
+- new MakeShinyExe-R-Script to facilitate the process
 # ----------------------------------------------
 #
 #